Prateekmedy/prateekresume/README.md

-# My Resume (latest)
+# My Resume
-#### My personal Web Develeoper Resume
+#### My Personal Web Developer Resume

-This is my personal static Web Developer Resume created in the web platform with the PDF download feature adn attractive responsive design.
+This is my personal static Web Developer Resume, created on a web platform with the PDF download feature and an attractive, responsive design.

 ##### You can check it out here :